 That said, we were able to secure a 40% OFF discount for The Authority Site System course!

-Before I continue with my review of the Authority Hacker’s courses, you should have an understanding and a baseline standard of what good affiliate marketing training courses teach.
+Before we continue, you should have an understanding and a baseline standard of what good affiliate marketing training courses teach.

 You might be wondering (and/or commenting) “who cares… and why is this important?”